xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-2-en.md

 One other pitch I found interesting was from [vidyou](https://vidyou.co/). vidyou allows you to create videos quickly and easily through their API.
-Their premise is that more and more of us are consuming videos than other type of media, and the key is to allow all of us to create more videos as easily as possible.
+Their premise is that more and more of us are consuming videos than other types of media, and the key is to allow all of us to create more videos as easily as possible.

 ### Yildiz Technology Park

 After Kolektif House, we went to visit one of the technology parks in Istanbul.
-Technology parks are one of the mainstay of the Turkish tech scene, where many companies with new technologies gather to build their products.
+Technology parks are one of the mainstays of the Turkish tech scene, where many companies with new technologies gather to build their products.

 ![Yildiz Technology Park Istanbul](/images/jetro-mena-ist-dec2019/ist-yildiztechnopark-collage.jpg)